zcash/zips/draft-ZIP-0226.rst

 ========

-ZIP 226 and ZIP 227 propose in conjunction the Zcash Shielded Assets (ZSA) protocol, which is an extension of the Orchard protocol that enables the creation, transfer and burn of custom assets on the Zcash chain.
+ZIP 226 and ZIP 227 propose in conjunction the Zcash Shielded Assets (ZSA) protocol, which is an extension of the Orchard protocol that enables the creation, transfer, and burn of custom assets on the Zcash chain.
 The creation of such assets is defined in ZIP 227 [#zip-0227]_.
 The transfer and burn of such assets is defined in ZIP 226 [#zip-0226]_.

 Motivation